vesuxyz/docs/docs/explore/defi-spring.md

 Your allocation of STRK tokens depends on two factors:

-1. The total STRK grant distributed to Vesu is based on a set of metrics that are defined and monitored by the Starknet Foundation
+1. The total amount of STRK distributed to Vesu is based on a set of metrics that are defined and monitored by the Starknet Foundation
-2. Your share of Vesu's STRK grant is computed based on the interest earned from supplying liquidity in the eligible markets relative to the total interest generated (or earned respectively) across all participants over a certain period.
+2. Your share is computed based on the interest earned from supplying liquidity in the eligible markets relative to the total interest generated (or earned respectively) across all participants over a certain period.

 :::tip
 You can track your total interest earnings (across all markets) on the [Vesu Leaderboard](./leaderboard.md).